3dgeo-heidelberg/etrainee/README.md

 ## Course website

-The course site is hosted on GitHub Pages and can be accessed at [INSERT LINK]().
+The course site is hosted on GitHub Pages and can be accessed at [https://3dgeo-heidelberg.github.io/etrainee/](https://3dgeo-heidelberg.github.io/etrainee/).
 It is automatically built from the source files in this repository (contained in `/course`).

 ### Downloading the course website documents